-Some Dutch ovens on the market today as well as saving time and are so easy to clean and are a real statement piece.
+Some Dutch ovens are on the market today as well as saving time and are so easy to clean and are a real statement piece.
 Awesome to use when entertaining!

 A couple of things to consider when purchasing an enamel Dutch oven.
 Make sure that handles and knobs are ovenproof.
-Equal thickness around the sides and bottom of the Dutch oven ensure that your cooking is even – no hot or cold spots.
+Equal thickness around the sides and bottom of the Dutch oven ensures that your cooking is even – no hot or cold spots.

 The handles should be safe to use, large enough to be able to lift the Dutch oven with oven mitts while you are carrying the oven.

 Your lid should fit securely then moisture will not escape, making your Dutch oven more efficient and your food will not dry out.